shreeshamahishi/InferneonML/APIDetails.md

 A labeled point is returned for each row in the data with a the label value and a dense or sparse Vector.
 For a
      categorical feature, the corresponding entry in the Vector is a zero-indexed integer that corresponds to the index of that value in that categorical feature.
 For a numerical feature, the entry in the Vector will be the number itself.
+The parameters are:

-- path Path of the file representing the input file.
+- path: Path of the file representing the input file.

-- schema  An array of tuples representing the schema.
+- schema:  An array of tuples representing the schema.
 Each element of this array should identify a feature at a corresponding column in the data.
 A feature is again represented by a 2-tuple.
 The first element of the feature tuple should denote the name of the feature.
 The second element of the feature tuple should be an array of categorical values for that feature as found in the data.
 If a feature is numerical, this corresponding array should be empty.
-- classIndex  The class or target index indicating which column represents the class.
+- classIndex:  The class or target index indicating which column represents the class.
 This must be a zero-based indexed integer and must be lesser than the number of features suggested in the schema.
-- caseSensitive If this is specified as "true" categorical values will be checked in a case-sensitive manner, and case-insensitive otherwise.
+- caseSensitive: If this is specified as "true" categorical values will be checked in a case-sensitive manner, and case-insensitive otherwise.

 The two-tuple value represents the following:
 - The first element of the tuple is an array containing a descriptive Strings of errors.
 Errors